victoriadrake/hugo-theme-introduction/README.md

 ## Multilingual Mode

-Introduction currently ships with support for English, German, and Spanish.
+Introduction currently ships with support for English, German, Spanish and French.
 Contributions for other language translations are welcome.

 To create a new language translation, add the `.toml` file to the `i18n/` folder.
 See the existing files for the necessary fields.